tdkehoe/Firebase-Tutorial/Firebase_CRUD.md

 };
 ```

 The `getLocation()` handler queries the OMDb for the movie and returns a drop-down menu of ten movies for the user to choose from.
+Note: you'll see an error message logged in the console "TypeError: Cannot read property 'map' of undefined" for every keystroke in which OMDb can't find a matching movie title word.
+This error message can be ignored.

 When the user selects a movie from the list `onSelect()` fires and adds the movie to our database.
 The `$scope.loading` variable switches on to show the `refresh` glyphicon.
 The next line prevents the previous query from autofilling the search form.

 We create a movie object using data from the OMDb, plus a few fields of our own:

-* `movieComments` is an empty array, ready for users to add comments.
+* `comments` is an empty array, ready for users to add comments.
-* `movieLikes` is initialized at zero, ready for users to like or dislike a movie.
+* `likes` is initialized at zero, ready for users to like or dislike a movie.
-* `movieDateAdded` takes the current time and date.
+* `dateAdded` takes the current time and date.

 We run the AngularFire method [$add()](https://www.firebase.com/docs/web/libraries/angular/api.html#angularfire-firebasearray-addnewdata) to add the movie object to our movies array.
 This is similar to the JavaScript method `push()`.